11 - Translation

 - Aminoacyl-tRNA synthetases attach the incorrect amino acid to a tRNA rarely.
 In fact, it is estimated that aminoacyl-tRNA synthetases attach the wrong amino acid one time per 100,000 tRNAs charged.

 The catalytic mechanism of an aminoacyl-tRNA synthetase is as follows (see figure 11.5):

 - The aminoacyl-tRNA synthetase binds to its preferred amino acid and ATP.

-- ATP is cleaved, pyrophosphate is released, and AMP is covalently linked to the amino acid forming an aminoacyladenylic acid When the aminoacyladenylic acid is produced, the aminoacyl-tRNA synthetase changes its conformation to produce the active form of the enzyme.
+- ATP is cleaved, pyrophosphate is released, and the AMP is covalently linked to the amino acid forming an aminoacyladenylic acid intermediate.
+When the aminoacyladenylic acid intermediate is produced, the aminoacyl-tRNA synthetase changes its conformation to produce the active form of the enzyme.

 - The aminoacyl-tRNA synthetase binds to a tRNA molecule that contains an appropriate anticodon sequence.
 If the anticodon on the incoming tRNA is incorrect, the tRNA is released from the aminoacyl-tRNA synthetase and a new tRNA binds to the enzyme.

 - The aminoacyl-tRNA synthetase attaches the amino acid to the 3’ end of the tRNA.

 - The charged tRNA is released from the aminoacyl-tRNA synthetase.

 - Which molecule provides the energy for the tRNA charging reaction?

 - Explain the major events that occur during the tRNA charging reaction.